DOSull/Spatial-Data-Science/labs/week-03/README.md

 # Making thematic maps in *R*
 We cover a lot of ground in this lab, including handling simple spatial data in *R*, and the options available for mapping using the `tmap` package.
 Keep in mind that you can refer back to last week's material if you need to refresh your memory of anything we did previously.

 The instructions this week are in several parts, to make it a bit easier to follow.
-You can get a preview of some of the sections from the preview links shown.

 + [Introducing the data](making-maps-in-R-01-introducing-the-data.md)
 + [Selecting and tidying the data](making-maps-in-R-02-selecting-and-tidying-data.md) [_preview_](https://southosullivan.com/geog315/labs/making-maps-in-R-02-selecting-and-tidying-data.html)
 + [How to use the `tmap` functions](making-maps-in-R-03-using-tmap.md) [_preview_](https://southosullivan.com/geog315/labs/making-maps-in-R-03-using-tmap.html)